CSC-IT-Center-for-Science/csc-cloud-manuals/epouta/epouta-pilot-guide.rst

 * The web interface and the APIs are only accessible from whitelisted IP ranges.
 * You need to specify a domain when logging in to the web interface.
 This is always "users".
+* If you wish to use command line tools, the only command line tool that will work at the moment is the common "openstack" tool

 Getting support
 ---------------